luomichelle/Mongoose-and-Cheerio-/readme.md

 In this assignment, you'll create a web app that lets users leave comments on the latest news.
 But you're not going to actually write any articles; instead, you'll flex your Mongoose and Cheerio muscles to scrape news from another site.

-Create a Heroku app in your project directory.
-Run this command in your Terminal/Bash window: heroku addons:create mongolab
-This command will add the free mLab provision to your project.
-You'll need to find the URI string that connects Mongoose to mLab.
-Run this command to grab that string: heroku config | grep MONGODB_URI
-Notice the value that appears after MONGODB_URI =>.
-This is your URI string.
-Copy it to a document for safekeeping.
-When you’re ready to connect Mongoose with your remote database, simply paste the URI string as the lone argument of your mongoose.connect() function.
-That’s it!
-Watch this demo of a possible submission.

 Create an app that follows this user story: